FreeOurKnowledge/website/README.md

 # documentation
-Files relevant to Project Free Our Knowledge (FOK)
+Files and information for Project Free Our Knowledge (FOK)

 - Register on the platform to stay in the loop! http://freeourknowledge.org
 - Twitter: @projectFOK